spiffe/java-spiffe/java-spiffe-core/README.md

     X509Bundle bundle = x509Source.getBundleForTrustDomain(TrustDomain.of("example.org"));
 ```

-The `newSource()` blocks until the X.509 materials can be retrieved from the Workload API and the X509Source is
+The `newSource()`method blocks until the X.509 materials can be retrieved from the Workload API and the `X509Source` is
 initialized with the X.509 SVIDs and Bundles.
-A `X509 context watcher` is configured on the X509Source to get automatically
+A `X.509 context watcher` is configured on the `X509Source` to automatically get
 the updates from the Workload API.
 This watcher performs retries if at any time the connection to the Workload API
 reports an error.

 The socket endpoint address is configured through the environment variable `SPIFFE_ENDPOINT_SOCKET`.
 Another way to
-configure it is by providing a `X509SourceOptions` instance to the `newSource` method:
+configure it is by providing an `X509SourceOptions` instance to the `newSource` method:

 ```
     X509Source.X509SourceOptions x509SourceOptions = X509Source.X509SourceOptions